nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

  * The design of the `deleteEvent` command is dependent on the structure of the `Calendar` object.
 Should the structure of how the event objects are stored change, a new implementation will be required for the command.

+### TaskList Feature (Work in Progress)

+#### Implementation

+The proposed tasklist feature is facilitated by 'TaskList'.
+It extends a ReadOnlyTaskList that will be used for the saving of the users' tasks.
+Additionally, it implements the following operations:

+*`TaskList#addTask()` -- Adds a task to the current tasklist and saves it to memory.
+*`TaskList#deleteTask()` -- Delete an existing task from the current tasklist and saves it to memory.
+*`TaskList#editTask()` -- Edits an existing task from the current tasklist and saves it to memory.

+These operations are exposed in the `Model` interface as `Model#addTask()`, `Model#deleteTask()` and `Model#editTask()` respectively.

+##### Adding Task

+The adding of tasks is facilitated by the `model#addTask()` method.
+The method adds a task to the `TaskList` object which itself is an attribute of the `ModelManager` object by calling a similar method `Model::addTask()`.
+These methods take in a `Description` and `Optional(Deadline)` object and finds the method within the `TaskList` object, then adds the `Task` object to the TaskList.
+Given below is an example usage scenario of the command.

+Step 1.
+The user launches the application and creates a task.

+Step 2.
+The user executes `addTask d/CS2105 Assignment te/2023-12-12 12:00 ` command to add the task.
+The `addTask` method in the model is called, adding the task to the tasklist, and saving the tasklist to memory.

+**Note**: There is no limit to the number of tasks of the same description or deadline that can be created.

+**Design considerations**

+* The design of the `addTask` command is such that a deadline is made optional.
+* This current implementation allows for more freedom to the user but might be more difficult to manage with the
+* addition of Optionals.

+##### Delete Task (To be added)

+##### Edit Task (To be added)

 --------------------------------------------------------------------------------------------------------------------

 ## **Documentation, logging, testing, configuration, dev-ops**